Shelbournator/thoughts/_posts/2026-01-26-the-frame-problem.md

 They're not just complex, exactly.
 More: resistant, awkward, oddly shaped.
 Ambiguous.

 I ran into one recently when [fixing my bike]({% post_url 2026-01-09-debugging-the-drivetrain %}).
-I spent lots of time fixing a solution (derailleur alignment), but that wasn't the real problem.
+I spent lots of time fixing a problem (derailleur alignment), but it wasn't the real problem.

 We see the same pattern in personal and professional life; we see it across teams and organisations.
 Understanding the problem is often hard than solving it.